digitalabs/Fieldbook/README.md

 -----------
   1. Deploy the code after the build.
   2. Or run via command line:
+    Configuration
+  	* Go to your maven installation, you can find your installation directory by typing in DOS "mvn -version", this should show you the MVN installation information
-  	* Configure and modify the settings.xml for the spring and set the profiles
+  	* Go to the Maven installation directory conf/settings.xml and modify for the spring and set the profiles.
-    b.
-In the pipeline/config, you should have a specific profile for the user, with the correct DB settings and properties.
+  	* In the Fieldbook directory, go to pipeline/config, you should have a specific profile for the user, with the correct DB settings and properties.

+  	Running via command line
-    c.
-Go to the Fieldbook folder
+  	* From the command line, go to the Fieldbook folder
-    d.
-Make sure to edit the conf/settings.xml under the installation of maven (mvn -version to see the installation directory of maven)
-    e.  mvn tomcat7:run
+  	* mvn tomcat7:run

 To Access Product
 -------------------